Eddo

 Physalis peruviana, Cape Gooseberry

 I started growing this a while back - now one of my plants is in its third season.
-They take a while to mature from seed sown in spring, and you may get the odd fruit in that year - not like tomatoes!
+They take a while to mature from seed sown in spring, and appreciate full sun, and you may get the odd fruit in that year - not like tomatoes!
 But they are perennial, and will grow from underground if protected overwinter.
 They don't suffer potato blight, and are happy outdoors in summer.
 So mine are all in pots that I can move in and out.
 My seed comes from bought fruit: so another of my plants has calyces the shape of pumpkins.

 At least some varieties appear to be day-length sensitive: one grown from seed has never started flowering at a sensible time to form fruit, it's much too late for the middle of the UK.